DataDog/integrations-extras/cloudnatix/README.md

 ### Metrics

 - cloudnatix.compute.daily_spend: the total spend of the cluster recognized by CloudNatix.
-- cloudnatix.workload.monthly_spend: the monthly spend of a workload estimatedy by CloudNatix.
+- cloudnatix.workload.monthly_spend: the monthly spend of a workload estimated by by CloudNatix.
 - cloudnatix.workload.monthly_projected_saving: the monthly saving of a workload when autopilot, estimated by CloudNatix.
 - cloudnatix.workload.resource: the kubernetes resource requests or limits of a workload.